 - VantageScore keeps a list of partner sites that offer free access to your score.

-- You can purchase FICO credit scores from credit bureaus or myFICO.com.
+- You can purchase FICO credit scores using its website.

 Because your credit scores depend on the information in your credit reports, your reports might be more important than your scores.
 Get your free credit reports, review the information, and fix any errors so that your score accurately reflects your borrowing history.

 FICO.
 "What Is a Credit Score?"
 Accessed June 3, 2020.

 Experian.
 "What Is a Good Credit Score?"
 Accessed June 3, 2020.

 VantageScore Solutions.
 "VantageScore Press Kit," Pages 2 and 3.
 Accessed June 3, 2020.

 FICO.
 "FICO® Scores Versions."
 Accessed June 3, 2020.

 VantageScore Solutions.
 "Introducing VantageScore 4.0."
 Accessed June 3, 2020.